beckswu/beckswu.github.io/_posts/2018-10-12-deep-learning-rnn-note.markdown

  如果想build character level 而不是word level 的，$$y^{<{1}>}, y^{<{2}>}, y^{<{3}>}$$是individual characters instead of individual words，
  - E.g. Cat average. $$y^{<1>} = c$$, $$y^{<2>} = a$$ , $$y^{<3>} = t$$, $$y^{<4>} = \text{\space}$$

 **Advantage**: <span style="background-color: #FFFF00">character level don't worry abut unknown word tokens</span>.
-Character level is able to assign 比如 Mau, a non-zero probability, whereas if Mau not in vocabulary for word level lanuage model, assign unknown word token
+Character level is able to assign 比如 Mau(人名/地名), a non-zero probability, whereas if Mau not in vocabulary for word level lanuage model, assign unknown word token

 **Disadvantage**:

 - <span style="color:red">end up much **longer sequence**</span>.  一句话可能有10个词，但会有很多的characters，
-- Character level 不如word level capture long range dependencies between how the earlier parts of sentence aslo affect the later part of the sentence.
+- <span style="color:red">**Character level 不如word level capture long range dependencies**</span> between how the earlier parts of sentence aslo affect the later part of the sentence.
 -  Character level more <span style="color:red">**computationally expensive**</span> to train.
 In NLP, word level language model are still used.
-But as computers get faster，more and more applications start to look at character level models which are much harder and computationally expensive to train (not widespread today for character level except for specialized applications where need to deal with unknown words or used in more specialized application where have a more specialized vocabulary )
+But as computers get faster, more and more applications start to look at character level models which are much harder and computationally expensive to train (not widespread today for character level except for specialized applications where need to deal with unknown words or used in more specialized application where have a more specialized vocabulary )

 #### Vanishing gradients